euc-dev/ws1-sdk-uem-ios/docs/App-Passcode/App-Wrapping.md

 ## Overview

-The steps in this tutorial are done with the assumption that you have gone through the steps in [General Setup Tutorial](../index.md) including the wrapping subsection.
+The steps in this tutorial are done with the assumption that you have gone through the steps in [Getting Started](../getting-started.md) including the wrapping subsection.

 ## Requirements